How do I log on to my NDC CASHNet account?

 How do I enroll in the Notre Dame College CASHNet Payment Plan?

 Enrolling is easy.
 Go to my.ndc.edu and sign in to CASHNet (see the first questions for steps to accomplish this).
 Once in your account you will see a link to sign up for the current semester’s payment plan.
-There is a $25.00 enrollment fee and the first payment is due when you enroll.
-You must sign up each semester for the payment plan.
+There is a $25.00 enrollment fee and you must sign up each semester for the payment plan.
+We advise you to make the first payment when you enroll for the plan.
 If you carry a balance and do not sign up for a payment plan, you are subject to a late fee.
-Due to the shortness of the summer terms, no payment plans are available.

 When are my payments due?

-If you are enrolled in a payment plan then payments are due at the beginning of each month.
+If you are enrolled in a payment plan for Fall or Spring semester then payments are due the first business day of each month of the five month plan.
+If you are enrolled in a payment plan for Summer semester then payments are due the 15th of each month of the three month plan, beginning May 15th and ending July 15th.
 If you do not have financial aid and do not want to be on a payment plan then payment in full is due at the beginning of the month that the semester starts.

 - Electronic Checks – Free

-Credit / Debit Cards – MasterCard, Discover, Amex.
+Credit / Debit Cards – Visa, MasterCard, Discover, Amex.

 - 2.75% Convenience charge will apply